We’ve done the math and the results are in: Don’t expect great sex to be a beneficial calorie-burner — or the best way to get better at sex.

 So which part of your body should you give extra tough love to?

 Thankfully, there’s some research as to which muscle groups may possibly contribute.
 For example, pelvic floor muscles!
-One study found that even after childbirth, an eight-week pelvic muscle exercise routine could increase strength and sexual self-efficacy — or the woman’s “belief in her ability to perform sexual acts and sexual emotional reactions successfully” — after delivery.
+One study found that even after childbirth, an eight-week pelvic muscle exercise routine — or the woman’s “belief in her ability to perform sexual acts and sexual emotional reactions successfully” — after delivery.

 Keeping the science in mind, we’ve designed a workout for you to target the key muscles for better sex.
 Welcome to the “better sex” workout, the routine where “practice makes perfect” finally pays off as you fine-tune your body before the big performance.